 8. This binary has never been effectively challenged.
 Even as scientists, activists and Indigenous peoples protest against it governments, businesses and the UN fail to operate from a sufficient stance of interconnectedness.

-7. The 2014 Fifth Assessment Report by the Intergovernmental Panel on Climate Change (IPCC, 2014) (to which I contributed) illustrates reads as an urgent case for changing how we interact with the planet within the global capitalist system.
+7. The 2014 Fifth Assessment Report by the Intergovernmental Panel on Climate Change (IPCC, 2014) (to which I contributed) illustrates an urgent case for changing how we interact with the planet within the global capitalist system.
 Closer inspection reveals cognitive dissonance that mask the dire consequences of our current trajectory.
 The IPCC notes that global warming above 2°C (3.6°F) will have detrimental impacts for “disadvantaged people and communities”.

 Note, very confusingly, however, that the IPCC temperature baseline is uncertain (see discussion here) and not always consistent with that generally reported, such as the Paris climate agreement.
 The agriculture chapter, for example, uses a baseline warming of that in the late 20th century.